 I have Remitting Relapsing MS, I have a total of five lesions, four are located in my brain and one “Big Momma”, which is my largest lesion ( yes I gave her a name ), located on my cervical spine.
 These lesions cause my daily symptoms like tingling, numbing and fatigue.
 MS has made me a stronger person that’s for sure.
 I do my best to stay active, eat well and keep my strength up by working out and taking my medication, vitamin D supplements and staying cool.

-Today, June 4th 2018 I had some great news.
-This morning started with the usual routine, woke up, had coffee, checked emails, went to a work meeting, then to my own wedding dress fitting!
-Last but not least, I had to visit my MS Specialist to review my recent MRI scans taken this month.
+Last June 2018 I had some great news.
+The morning started with the usual routine, woke up, had coffee, checked emails, went to a work meeting, then to my own wedding dress fitting!
+Last but not least, I had to visit my MS Specialist to review my recent MRI scans taken in August.
 As I nervously sat in the patient room waiting for the nurse practitioner, I could feel my heart rate rising, I prepared myself for the worst but prayed for the best.

 But God is good and he wants the best for us.
 Praise Jesus, my MRI was stable, with no new or active lesions, and “Big Momma” the largest lesion on my cervical spine even seemed a bit smaller.
 I’m one thankful gal today.
 I also got to chat about new medication options, the shot has taken a huge toll on skin for so many years of injecting.
 So long story short, I’m super excited to start taking my new medication that is an oral pill!
 Bye bye shots, hello easy peezy pill!
 I think it will fit my go-go-go creative lifestyle, and I’m eager to see how it helps me move forward living with MS and healing my bruised skin.